-Enabling FRA can speed up restores by enabling RMAN to restore the needed datafiles from the FRA versus restoring the files from backup media managed by NetVault Backup.
+Enabling FRA can speed up restores by enabling RMAN to restore the needed datafiles from the FRA versus restoring the files from backup media managed by NetVault Backup server.
 However, storing backups in the FRA does not provide you with offsite protection for disaster recovery protection.
 Therefore, the plug-in provides the following Backup Destination options when FRA is enabled for the database:

-- Tape (Backup to NetVault Backup Media)
+- NetVault Backup Media Manager

 - Disk (Backup to FRA)

-- Both Tape and Disk (Backup to FRA then Backup FRA to NetVault Backup Media)
+- Both NetVault Backup Media Manager and Disk (Backup to FRA then Backup FRA to NetVault Backup Media)

-Additionally, the plug-in lets you perform a separate backup of the backup recovery files stored in the FRA-tobackup media managed by NetVault Backup.
+Additionally, the plug-in lets you perform a separate backup of the backup recovery files stored in the FRA-to-backup media managed by NetVault Backup server.
 Backup recovery files include: Full and Incremental Backup sets, Control File Autobackups, datafile copies, and archived redo logs.
 If an archived redo log file is missing or corrupted, RMAN looks outside the recovery area for a good copy of the log that it can use for the backup.
 Flashback logs, the current Control File, and online redo logs are not backed up.